kmesh-net/kmesh/docs/proposal/observability.md

 It is now clear that in order to enhance the observability of Kmesh, we need to:

-- Support for metrics for accesslog.
+- Getting the required metrics from ebpf.
-- Support for istio's built-in metrics.
+- Generation of accesslog from acquired data
-- Support promethues scratch.
+- Support for querying metrics through Prometheus

 #### Non-Goals